Stephen Timms: Parliamentary career

 In August 2009, Timms was given additional responsibility for Digital Britain.
 In September 2009, he announced plans for a tax of £6 per year to be levied on each phone account in the UK.
-At the time, this was broadly characterised as a stealth tax in the UK media.
+At the time, this was characterised as a stealth tax in the media.
 In April 2010, Timms' department made an embarrassing slip when a letter purporting to be from him mistakenly identified IP address as "intellectual property address".
 According to the accountants' magazine Accountancy Age, he was highly regarded by finance professionals despite such gaffes.

-In opposition

-Timms was appointed to the role of Shadow Minister for Employment after the election of Ed Miliband as party leader.

-It was rumoured that Timms was one of three shadow ministers who threatened to resign from his front bench position if the Labour Party did not grant a free vote on the Marriage (Same Sex Couples) Act 2013.
-Timms later abstained on the bill.
+At the 2010 general election, Timms was again re-elected, with an increased vote share of 70.4% and an increased majority of 27,826.

+In February 2013 Timms abstained on the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 he voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

+Timms was again re-elected at the 2015 general election with an increased vote share of 77.6% and an increased majority of 34,252.

-When Rachel Reeves went on maternity leave after the 2015 general election, Timms took over as acting Shadow Secretary of State for Work and Pensions in the Shadow Cabinet of Harriet Harman.
-Following the 2015 Labour Party leadership election, he was offered a junior shadow Treasury position by new leader Jeremy Corbyn but chose to turn it down and return to the backbenches.
+Following the 2015 Labour leadership election, he was offered a junior shadow Treasury position by new leader Jeremy Corbyn but chose to turn it down and return to the backbenches.

 Timms supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

+At the snap 2017 general election, Timms was again re-elected with an increased vote share of 83.2% and an increased majority of 39,883.
+He was again re-elected at the 2019 general election, with a decreased vote share of 76.3% and a decreased majority of 33,176.

 In April 2021, Timms praised the work of the controversial Jesus House Church on Twitter.
 His tweet came after an official apology from Labour leader Keir Starmer, who had admitted it had been a "mistake" to film a promotional video at the church when it had come to light that the pastor of the church, Agu Irukwu, had previously opposed same sex marriage and equality legislation.
 LGBT+ Labour said they were "disappointed" to see Timms' tweet so soon after Starmer's apology, after Timms was criticised for supporting the "anti-LGBTQ+" church.

 On 23 August 2021, Prime Minister Boris Johnson appointed Timms as the UK's trade envoy to Switzerland and Liechtenstein.

 Timms was knighted in the 2022 Birthday Honours for political and public service.

+At the 2024 general election, Timms was again re-elected with a decreased vote share of 51.6% and a decreased majority of 12,863.